patilvikram/thanos/docs/components/bucket.md

     List all blocks in the bucket

   bucket inspect [<flags>]
-    Inspect all blocks in the bucket in detailed, table-like way
+    Inspect all blocks in the bucket

 ```